Skip to content

 Mauritania: The Arab Country the World Seems to Have Forgotten (And 6 Stunning Attractions)

-The Grand Mosque of Nouakchott is by far the largest mosque in Mauritania, given that it was built on an area of a hundred thousand square metres.
-With its two tall minarets standing near the entrance, this mosque is a remarkable symbol of Islamic architecture.
+The Grand Mosque of Nouakchott is by far the largest mosque in Mauritania, having been built on an area of 100,000 square metres.
+With its two tall minarets near the entrance, this mosque is a remarkable symbol of Islamic architecture.

 2. Banc d’Arguin National Park